Rajatt09/Multiparser-Package/readme.md

  // Currently this feature is not available for word documents
 ```

-# Contributing
+## Contributing

 We welcome contributions!
-Please read our contributing guidelines before getting started.

-# Acknowledgements

-Thank you to all the contributors and users for their support!

-# Contributors

-- Harsh Sharma

-- Yash Mittal

-- Rajat Bhati